Another month and we’re well into autumn now. Daylight Saving is done for another summer, and we can feel that slow drum-beat heading towards winter.

 Onwards!

-As I mentioned last month – I very rarely get around to doing everything on these lists myself.
+The honest truth is I very rarely get around to doing absolutely everything on these lists myself.
+And even when I do, it doesn’t always go to plan!

 But it really does only take a little bit of effort to pay off long term.
 If your stone fruit were disappointing this year, then a couple of hour’s work pruning and spraying now could mean this time next year looks very different for you.